-M.Sc., 1976, The Johns Hopkins University School of Hygiene and Public Health
+Sc.M., 1976, The Johns Hopkins University School of Hygiene and Public Health

 B.A., 1972, The Johns Hopkins University, Homewood Campus

-Dr. Eriksen has been employed in a variety of settings, including academia (University of Pennsylvania, University of Texas), the private sector (Pacific Telephone), state government (Maryland Department of Health and Mental Hygiene), Federal government (CDC), and international organizations (WHO).
-Dr. Eriksen has published dozens of peer-reviewed articles and is co-author of The Tobacco Atlas, published by WHO.
+Dr. Eriksen has been employed in a variety of settings, including academia (University of Pennsylvania, University of Texas), the private sector (Pacific Telephone), state government (Maryland Department of Health and Mental Hygiene), federal government (Centers for Disease Control and Prevention) and international organizations (World Health Organization).
+Dr. Eriksen has published more than 120 peer-reviewed articles and is co-author of all five editions of The Tobacco Atlas.

 Dr. Eriksen was the lead researcher on a $19 million grant, the largest in Georgia State history, to establish one of 14 Tobacco Centers of Regulatory Science funded by the National Institutes of Health and the Food and Drug Administration.
 In 2017, he was awarded $1 million from the Fogarty International Center of the National Institutes of Health to develop mobile messaging programs to help smokers quit in China and Vietnam, countries where smoking rates among men are among the highest in the world.
 Dr. Eriksen has also received $3.75 million from the Centers for Disease Control and Prevention (CDC) to establish a Prevention Research Center focused on the health and health disparities of refugees and migrants.